 Sustainability Studies students must complete two core courses and 4 elective courses.
 Two electives must be numbered 300 or higher.

-Electives can be taken from SUS designated courses, as well as courses cross-listed through other departments including the Charlton College of Business, SEPPCE, Engineering, CVPA and more.
+Electives can be taken from SUS designated courses as well as approved courses offered by other departments.

 SUS101: Principles of Sustainability

 This course focuses on the fundamental principles of sustainability, providing a larger context for the topics covered in the elective courses.
 Topics covered include: What is Sustainability?, Climate Change and Environmental Challenges, Systems Thinking/Systems Analysis, "Natural" Systems and Function, Human Interactions with Natural Systems, and Ethics and Values.

 A multidisciplinary introduction to sustainability, defined as balancing present human needs and desires against the future's capacity to support human needs and desires.
 Faculty and students from various disciplines will explore current and alternative social systems through the lens of a single topic.
 Topics will change depending on the participating faculty.
 Past topics include Food, Water, Consumption, Campus Biodiversity, and Green Architecture.
 May be repeated with change of topic.

 An integration study of concepts from various fields in sustainability.
 Students will critically review how individuals and/or institutions apply knowledge relating to sustainable best practice to restore and enhance natural, human, and financial capital and to create intergenerational value and well-being.